 The worst thing that can happen to your SD card is for you to lose the files in it.
 The situation becomes even worse if those are irreplaceable files; you know, like precious family photos.
-Money can’t buy that.
-Once they’re gone, they’re gone…or are they?
-This article aims to show you there are ways to recover any pictures disappeared from SD card or any of your photos disappeared from SD card.
+Money can't buy that.
+Once they're gone, they're gone…or are they?
+This article aims to show you there are ways to recover any pictures that disappeared from the SD card or any of your photos disappeared from the SD card.

-If you’re not aware, there’s more than one way your photos can disappear from your SD card.
-Sometimes, it’s your fault.
+If you're not aware, there's more than one way your photos can disappear from your SD card.
+Sometimes, it's your fault.
 Other times, the blame falls on your computer or even the SD card itself.
-In a nutshell, human error, technical glitches, or, the combination of both are the main causes of missing photos from SD card.
+In a nutshell, human error, technical glitches, or, the combination of both are the main causes of missing photos from the SD card.

 The question is not whether you want to recover your lost photos but rather what the best method to utilize is.
 Some methods are faster than others, but the slower ones are often more efficient.
 So, you'll be given different solutions here.
 It's up to you to decide which one you want to use.
 Ready?
 Okay, on to it then!

 The first thing to do when photos disappear from the SD card is to check whether the SD card was even inserted properly.
 Hey, maybe you were in a hurry and just shoved the SD card in.
 It's very possible.

 If you see the error message below on your camera or a similar message on your computer, it just means the card probably wasn't inserted the right way.
 So, confirm if it's sitting in there properly.
 If it's not, follow the steps below.

 Step 1: Check to make sure the SD card is not in use

 Step 2: Right-click on the SD card in your Windows Explorer and click on "Eject".

 Step 3: Locate the SD slot.
 By the way, different computers have different places where they position the SD card port.